Invest in the future of our Church

 Your sponsorship journey

-The SPA normally receives names from India in July, Kenya in September, and Sri Lanka, Malawi and Nigeria in November.
+Missio normally receives names from India in July, Kenya in September, and Sri Lanka, Malawi and Nigeria in November.
 We don’t allocate new sponsors during the summer break but retain details for when the new academic year begins.

 But this shouldn’t be seen as a failure.
 In our experience, ex-seminarians put their education and formation to the service of the Church and society.
 If your student leaves, you will be offered a new student name at no extra cost.